tojkuv/the-rust-book/error-handling/README.md

 **Listing 9-11: Using the `?` operator on an `Option<T>` value**

-This function returns `Option<char>` because it's possible that there is a character there, but it's also possible that there isn't.
+This function returns `Option<char>` because it's possible that there is a character there, but it's also possible that there isn'_t.
 This code takes the `text` string slice argument and calls the `lines` method on it, which returns an iterator over the lines in the string.
 Because this function wants to examine the ffirst line, it calls `next` on the iterator to get the first value from the iterator.
-If `text` is the empty string, this call to `next` will return `None`, in which case we use `?` to stop and return `None` from `last_char_of_first_line`.
+If `text` is the empty string, this call to `next` will return `_None`, in which case we use `?` to stop and return `_None` from `last_char_of_first_line`.
 If `text` is not the empty string, `next` will return a `Some` value containing a string slice of the first line in `text`.

 The `?` extracts the string slice, and we can call `chars` on that string slice to get an iterator of its characters.
 We're interested in the last character in this first line, so we call `last` to return the last item in the iterator.
 This is an `Option` because it's possible that the first line is the empty string, for example if `text` starts with a blank line but has characters on other lines, as in "\nhi".
 However, if there  is a last character on the first line, it will be returned in the `Some` variant.
 The `?` operator in the middle gives us a concise way to express this logic, allowing us to implement the function in one line.
-If we couldn't use the `?` operator on `Option`, we'd have to implement this logic using more method calls or a `match` expression.
+If we couldn'_t use the `?` operator on `Option`, we'd have to implement this logic using more method calls or a `match` expression.

-Note that you can use the `?` operator on a `Result` in a function that returns `Result`, and you can use the `?` operator on an `Option` in a function that returns `Option`, but you can't mux and match.
-The `?` operator won't automatically convert a `Result` to an `Option` or vice versa; in those cases, you can use methods like the `ok` method on `Result` or the `ok_or` method on `Option` to do the conversion explicitly.
+Note that you can use the `?` operator on a `Result` in a function that returns `Result`, and you can use the `?` operator on an `Option` in a function that returns `Option`, but you can'_t mux and match.
+The `?` operator won'_t automatically convert a `Result` to an `Option` or vice versa; in those cases, you can use methods like the `ok` method on `Result` or the `ok_or` method on `Option` to do the conversion explicitly.

 So far, all the `main` functions we've used return `()`.
 The `main` function is special because it's the entry and exit point of executable programs, and there are restructions on what its return type can be for the programs to behave as expected.